quickwit-oss/quickwit/docs/configuration/source-config.md

 ### File source

 A file source reads data from files containing JSON objects separated by newlines (NDJSON).
-Only gzip compression is supported and the file must end with the `.gz` suffix.
+Gzip compression is supported provided that the file name ends with the `.gz` suffix.

 #### Ingest a single file (CLI only)